serock/secure-boot-scripts/docs/example-dell-windows.md

 Subject: C = US, ST = Washington, L = Redmond, O = Microsoft Corporation, CN = Windows OEM Devices PK
 ```

+Alternatively, it is possible to create and manage a private key and PK certificate, but doing that is more work and is not covered in this example.

 ### Adding a Newer KEK Certificate

-The **Microsoft Corporation KEK CA 2011** certificate was still needed because Microsoft used it when signing the June 2025 `dbx` update, which was the latest update available in August 2025.
+The **Microsoft Corporation KEK CA 2011** certificate was still needed in August 2025 because Microsoft used it when signing the June 2025 `dbx` update, which was the latest update available.
-With the certificate expiring in June 2026, I decided to add the newer **Microsoft Corporation KEK 2K CA 2023** certificate:
+Microsoft has made a **Microsoft Corporation KEK 2K CA 2023** certificate available, which does not expire until 2038:

 ```
         Version: 3 (0x2)